H. Selby Msimang: Biography

 Messenger-Morumioa.
 He returned to Johannesburg in 1922, and to Pietermaritzburg in 1941, where he was secretary of the Natal ANC, and then joined the Liberal Party in 1953.
 He was a founding member of the Liberal Party and a member of the National Committee.
+Due to his membership of the Liberal Party, he received a banning order from the apartheid government in 1967.
 He was a lay preacher in the Methodist Church.
 He died in 1982 aged 95.